Leaf-to-leaf distances in Catalan trees: Abstract

 \section{Abstract}

-We study the average leaf-to-leaf path lengths on ordered Catalan tree graphs with $n$ nodes and show that these are equivalent to the average length of paths starting from the root node.
+We study the average leaf-to-leaf path lengths on \emph{ordered} Catalan tree graphs with $n$ nodes and show that these are equivalent to the average length of paths starting from the root node.
 We give an explicit analytic formula for the average leaf-to-leaf path length as a function of separation of the leaves and study its asymptotic properties.
-At the heart of our method is a strategy based on an abstract graph representation of generating functions which we hope can be useful also in other contexts.
+At the heart of our method is a strategy based on an abstract graph representation of generating functions.